Robohou/ubiquity_motor/Firmware_and_Hardware_Revisions.md

 The MCB hardware revisions start with those board revisions that may have ended up at sites outside of Ubiquity Robotics.
 Below is a list in reverse time order of the boards and approximate time of first availability.

 To identify the motor controller board you have you can try to read the version very low on the top left side of the board or you can visit our website [HERE](https://learn.ubiquityrobotics.com/PC_Board_RevId)

+* `5.2` A major board release.
+Shipments starting with this board April 2020
+    * A couple testpoints added which allow starting the motor wheel test on poweron if TP4 is grounded.
+Selftest Requires firmware rev v36
+    * Onboard 3.3V power for serial drivers as well as other onboard 3.3V chips.
+Host cpu need not supply 3.3V and perhaps be damaged
+    * The full battery power that goes to the large 50 pin connector to sonar board is now behind the electronic circuit breaker for safety
+    * Two leds show serial communications after the driver chips.
+This will indicate when system is running
+    * A LED to indicate WiFi state is now added.
+Before this led was only on the Sonar Board.
+    * Additional power mosfets added to allow for future greater power needs for both main power and motor power
+    * A 3-pin 12V fan jack has been added for customer use if desired
+    * Extra mounting holes added to support possible other host CPU types.
+    * A Reset switch that can reset the onboard processor was added
+    * A precision voltage source for the A to D is on the board but not loaded at this time
+    * Slightly shorter caps for the tallest of electrolytic caps on the back.
+This is a minor improvement.
+    * A lot of silkscreen improvements for better servicing

 * `5.1` A minor but important revision was first produced April 2019.
     * A major reliability fix to prevent failures of the motor ECB power switch/protection circuit.
 A re-design of the Motor Power ECB circuit that .
 Many value changes are involved as is the change of the M903_ECB_MOT MosFet to a much more powerful MosFet.